nexusformat/definitions/manual/source/introduction.rst

-These instrument definitions are formalized as XML files, using NXDL, (as described in the :ref:`NXDL <NXDL>` chapter) to specify the names of data fields, and other NeXus data objects.
+These instrument definitions are formalized as XML files, using NXDL, (as described in the :ref:`NXDL <NXDL>` chapter) to specify the names of fields, and other NeXus data objects.
 The following is an example of such a file for the simple NeXus file shown above.